 What about cheap hearing aids I'm finding online?

 If you've browsed online shopping sites, you've likely come across hearing aids that cost little more than a meal at a fancy restaurant.
-Be warned that these are likely not true hearing aids, but are "hearing amplifiers," also known as PSAPs, and they are not intended for use by people with hearing loss.
+Be warned that these are likely not true hearing aids, but are "hearing amplifiers," also known as PSAPs, and they are not intended for use by people with hearing loss, which the FDA plans to address.

 Need help now?